Shaukataliii/atomic-habits-lessons/README.md

 ### 11. When you can't win by being better, win by being different.

-### 12. Our genes don't eliminate the need for hard work, they clarify it.
+### 12. Our genes don't eliminate the need for hard work, they clarify it.TQDFXC

+### 13. Genes can't make you successful, if you're not putting in the effort.